 Penny Zibula is a freelance travel writer and blogger based in New Bern, North Carolina.
-Along with her husband and photographer, Simon Lock, and her guide dog, Otto, she travels the world in search of interesting, entertaining, and informative stories to share with readers.
-You can follow their adventures on Six Legs Will Travel.
+Along with her husband and photographer, Simon Lock, and her guide dog, Otto, she travels the world in search of interesting, entertaining, and informative stories to share with readers on her blog Six Legs Will Travel.

 Penny was kind enough to answer some of our questions below.

 TA: How many years have you been traveling and what got you hooked?